Range Joins in DuckDB

 Special Joins

-One of the nice things about IEJoin is that it is very general and implements a number of more specialised join types reasonably efficiently.
+One of the nice things about IEJoin is that it is very general and implements a number of more specialized join types reasonably efficiently.
 For example, the state intersection query above is an example of an interval join where we are looking to join on the intersection of two intervals.

 SELECT r.id, s.id